Feb 11 – Woodcut Wonders: Beginner Woodcut

 We will then use a piece of 6”x8” Shina wood to design a block, transfer the design onto the block, cut it and print it.
 We may have a chance to colour the artwork with a variety of coloured inks and Chine Colle Japanese papers.
 The wood we use is thick enough to use both sides so there are more possibilities after the initial block is cut.

 So come with reference photos, or sketches and drawings and /or magazine pictures remembering our main piece of wood is 6”x8”.
 Mary will provide all materials.
 You will leave with a beautiful set of original hand-pulled prints.
 A wonderful way to start your art or pick it up if you haven’t done any for a while.
-Bring a friend or family member, give the class as a gift for Christmas or a birthday.
+Bring a friend or family member, give the class as a gift for a birthday.
 See you at the class!

 MATERIALS THAT MARY WILL BRING

 •small pieces of wood for experiments, 6”x8” piece of wood for each participant, inks, tracing paper, Japanese papers, print papers, registration boards, barens, brayers, inking plates, newsprint, pencils, tape, glue stick, rulers, Inktense pencils

 Artist Bio: Mary is an enthusiastic artist, printmaker, and teacher using some of her her time sharing all the interesting things she is discovering with other interested folks.
 Her main focus is relief printmaking using Lino and wood.
 She has a degree in Art and Education and continues to learn and grow in the arts.